andykuszyk/andykuszyk.github.io/consulting-cv.md

 ---

 # Work Experience
+## Deliveroo (2023 - present)
+### Staff Platform Engineer (Nov '23 - present)
+I have recently joined Deliveroo as a staff engineer in their networking, edge, and compute team.

-## Form3 (2019 - present)
+## Form3 (2019 - 2023)
-### Staff Engineer (Nov '22 - present)
+### Staff Engineer (Nov '22 - Nov '23)
 At the end of 2022, I decided to take a step away from engineering management, back into an IC role.
-I am now a Staff Engineer on a project building payment systems for the US market.
+I spent a year as a Staff Engineer on a project building payment systems for the US market.

-As a Staff Engineer, I am mostly self-led; I seek out any issues in the team's practices or codebases, and try to help improve them where I can.
-I often pair up with members of the team to help solve specific problems, or to plan larger programmes of work.
+In this staff role, I am was mostly self-led; I sought out any issues in the team's practices or codebases, and try to help improve them where I can.
+I often paired up with members of the team to help solve specific problems, or to plan larger programmes of work.

+After more than four years at Form3, I decided to spend some time freelancing to gain more experience of different companies at different stages in their growth, and engineering organisations at different levels of maturity.

 **Notable projects:**